LEEYJ1021/structural-signal-irrelevance/README.md

 **Figure 6(A,B) — The prediction result, and the trap hidden inside it** (`figures/make_figure6_rq2_horizon_rq3_lift.py`; Panels A–B test **H-S2.2a** and **H-S2.2b**; Panels C–D address the exploratory **RQ-S2.3**).
 Using only the ad group's own early signal, 14-day-ahead growth prediction achieved a respectable ρ=0.386 in leakage-free repeated-split validation.
 Adding account maturity as a feature made things *worse*, not better (ρ=0.373, Wilcoxon p=.038).
 But the LOCO cross-validation told the opposite story — a *positive* improvement (+0.034) from adding maturity.

 Panel B decomposes the improvement into within-customer and between-customer components.
-The apparent LOCO gain turned out to be almost entirely a between-customer effect — maturity was just re-injecting the same customer-level growth-level signal from §5.2 through a pooled metric, not genuinely improving ad-group-level prediction.
+The apparent LOCO gain turned out to be almost entirely a between-customer effect — maturity was just re-injecting the same customer-level growth-level signal from §5.3 through a pooled metric, not genuinely improving ad-group-level prediction.
 Within-customer improvement was essentially zero (±0.02) across all three window combinations tested.
 A pooled LOCO improvement was initially misread as H-S2.2b support before the within/between split exposed it as leakage of the H-S2.1 signal (see [Appendix A, entry 5](#a5-a-pooled-leave-one-customer-out-loco-improvement-was-initially-read-as-rq2-support-for-h2b)); the confirmatory design now requires the *within-customer* number to be positive before crediting H-S2.2b, full stop.

 **A second equivalence test on this specific claim** (does adding maturity improve ad-group-level prediction at all, once pooled/within confounding is controlled) again returns an inconclusive verdict: TOST against a ±0.05 Spearman-ρ margin gives **p = .290 — equivalence not established.** The directional finding (own-signal is genuinely predictive; maturity's apparent contribution is a pooling artifact) is well supported; the *complete absence* of any maturity contribution at the within-customer level is not something this sample can formally certify.

 **Trusting the leakage-controlled decomposition: an ad group's own signal is genuinely predictive at short horizons (H-S2.2a supported); account maturity's apparent contribution is explained by between-customer pooling rather than genuine ad-group-level improvement (H-S2.2b rejected).** Predictive power itself also decayed sharply as the horizon extended from 14 to 30–60 days (within-customer ρ dropping to roughly 0.06–0.21).

-### 5.4 When's the best day to flag a struggling ad group?
+### 5.5 When's the best day to flag a struggling ad group?
 (RQ-S2.3, DA-S2.1)

 **Figure 6(C,D) — Timing an intervention** (same figure as above).
 Flagging the bottom 25–40% of predicted growers achieved a 1.2–1.4x precision lift over random flagging, and that lift held up consistently whether the decision was made at day 7, 14, or 21 post-registration (Panel C).
 But the 95% bootstrap confidence intervals on predictive accuracy at each of those cutoffs overlap heavily (Panel D) — there's no statistical basis for calling any single day "optimal."

 Two independent attempts were also made to quantify the *expected benefit* of intervening at each point in time, but both failed the same way: the assumed intervention-effect parameters combined multiplicatively in a way that made the "optimal" answer (day 21, threshold 0.40) come out identical *no matter what values were assumed*.
 That's not a robust finding — it's a mathematical illusion baked into the formula.
 Both simulations were discarded, and the limitation is reported openly rather than presenting a false sense of precision.
 (Both failed simulation designs are walked through step by step in [Appendix A, entry 6](#a6-two-successive-rq3-expected-uplift-simulations-were-mathematically-incapable-of-answering-the-question-they-were-built-for).)

-**Design artifact (DA-S2.1).** §5.3's within-customer result motivates a concrete decision rule — flag an ad group if its own early-window signal places it in the bottom 30% of predicted growth, evaluated at any point in a day-7–21 window.
+**Design artifact (DA-S2.1).** §5.4's within-customer result motivates a concrete decision rule — flag an ad group if its own early-window signal places it in the bottom 30% of predicted growth, evaluated at any point in a day-7–21 window.
 This is formalized as an explicit design-science artifact (input/output specification, three design principles), spelled out in full in [`supplementary_robustness/04_design_artifact_future_work.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/supplementary_robustness).
 Its binary-flagging empirical backtest, however, is **not** reported as a confirmed advantage: the naive size/tenure comparison rule collapses to numerical zero under within-customer demeaning (a structural fact — account maturity is a customer-level constant — not a bug), and against a random-flagging baseline, the design artifact's own-signal precision wins in 4 of 9 tested specifications and loses in 5, indistinguishable from chance at this sample size (n≈20 customers per specification).
 The design principles are grounded in **H-S2.2a**'s continuous-scale result; their binary-flagging empirical superiority is left as future work.

 **Verdict:** early flagging (**RQ-S2.3**, motivating **DA-S2.1**) is directionally motivated by a confirmed continuous-scale result, but neither a precise "optimal day" nor an empirically confirmed binary-flagging advantage is something this data can support yet.

-### 5.5 Study 2 Conclusion
+### 5.6 Study 2 Conclusion

 Initial ad-group growth is best explained by the ad group's *own* early operating signal (H-S2.2a), not by the parent account's accumulated history (H-S2.1, H-S2.2b), at the within-customer level tested.
-Getting to that conclusion required first discovering that the study's own sample definition didn't mean what it was assumed to mean (the RQ-S2.0 pre-registration deviation, §2.3), rebuilding the statistical approach twice in response, and — throughout — treating "non-significant" and "confirmed absent" as the two distinct claims they are.
+Getting to that conclusion required first discovering that the study's own sample definition didn't mean what it was assumed to mean (the RQ-S2.0 pre-registration deviation, §2.3), rebuilding the statistical approach twice in response, and — throughout — treating "non-significant" and "confirmed absent" as the two distinct claims they are (§5.2).

-### 5.6 Results at a Glance
+### 5.7 Results at a Glance

 Sample: cold-start candidates = 250 → trajectory-usable = 222 → 207 after excluding two near-zero-spend template accounts → 204/29 (H-S2.1) or the window-specific n below, depending on each analysis's completeness filter. *(The tables below are reproduced verbatim from the single canonical source, [`docs/RESULTS_SUMMARY.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/docs); cite that file directly, not this section.)*